Last Updated on Jan 18, 2022

 Medium thickness metals will require bevelling on one of the pieces.
 This allows the bead to lay directly down between the two pieces.
 Beveling both sides of the metal will be needed on high thickness metals.
 This is typical in professional industrial welding and is not generally necessary for hobby welders with a 140A welder.

-To assist with wire and metal thickness, you can refer to a MIG welding chart.
+To assist with wire and metal thickness, you can refer to this MIG welding chart.

 Have you seen these other guides?